Volunteer for a Study //

 Protocol Summary: The study involves two appointments at the Mind Research Network for a total of about 7 hours.
 You will be compensated financially for your participation.

-Basic Eligibility Criteria: We are seeking people 24-50 years of age who have experienced domestic violence, rape, sexual assault, or severe physical assault.
+Basic Eligibility Criteria: We are seeking people 21-50 years of age who have experienced domestic violence, rape, sexual assault, or severe physical assault.
+Visit http://bit.ly/2sP9KzP to see if you qualify.

 The Neuroscience of Aptitude